docsbydesign/piClinic_API_sample/README.md

 4. Get an ICD code by description search
 5. Close the current piClinic session

-Explore each of the examples in Postman by starting with the first request.
+Explore each of the sample requests in Postman by starting with the first one.
 1. Open the request, and click **Send**
 1. Review the response **Body** to see the data returned in the response.
 1. Repeat the previous steps for each request and look at the request description of each for additional information about the request.

+Note that the piClinic API requires a valid session token to access most of the resources so the first request must be sent first to obtain a valid session token.

 ## Making piClinic API calls from within a Python application